-Recently I have focused blogging and my after hours reading on the science of habits.
-I have summarised my thinking/learning in these eight evidence based tips to create the habits you want & delete the ones you don’t:
+Recently I have focused blogging and reading on the science of habits.
+I have summarised my learnings in these eight evidence-based tips to create the habits you want & delete the ones you don’t:

-- Get clear on your values and roles (e.g. coach, parent, employee, leader) in life.
+- Get clear on your values and roles life (e.g. coach, parent, employee, leader).

-- Set clear goals for your planned habit changes (aligned to your values and roles).
+- Set clear SMART goals for your planned habit changes (aligned to your values and roles).

-- Ensure you create social support to keep you on track (ideally have someone or a group/team to answer to).
+- Ensure you have social support to keep you on track.
+Ideally have someone or a group/team to answer to.

 - Understand your cues, routines and rewards (for good and bad habits), try fiddling with them to stop bad habits & start good ones.